LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 `xunit_report.xml` will be created in the same directory as the object defining the tests.

+When running a set of test suites as a single unified suite, the single xUnit report is created in the directory of the first test suite object in the set.

 Exporting unit test results in the TAP output format
 ----------------------------------------------------